NREL/WETOStack/docs/workshop.md

 (workshop_2023)=
 ## 2023 Workshop

+### Summary of Proceedings

+TODO: Include a summary of the workshop proceedings here.

+### Announcement
 A component of the Holistic Modeling Portfolio Coordination Project is to coordinate and host an annual workshop with the purpose of strengthening the community of WETO software owners.
 **The first workshop will be help on September 7, 2023, at NREL's Golden Campus.**